parcel-bundler/website/src/getting-started/migration.md

 ### `--bundle-node-modules`

+Note: this CLI option does not exist for Parcel 2.
 To bundle packages from `node_modules` when targetting Node.js, you now should specify that in the target configuration:

 {% migration %}